UIUCLearningLanguageLab/Humans/readme_project_description.md

 grand event by mere a sequence of sub events, since the latter sub-event might differ based on the choice made in some earlier event.
 In this case, wherever there is a choice to make, we need to have a 'parallel design', to decompose the larger event into several options.
-For example, for the 'eating at Subway' event, after 'ordering', it can be divided into two 'branches', therefore, two paralleled subevent, one representing the option with soda, and the other not.
+For example, for the 'eating at Subway' event, after 'ordering', it can be divided into two 'branches', therefore, two paralleled sub events, one representing the option with soda, and the other not.
 Under the option without soda, it is followed by paying and eating, while for the one with soda, it adds a 'fetching drink' event between paying and eating.

 The example above summarize the basic organization of our daily life events.
 Almost for every event with a procedure, it can be decomposed as a combination of serial combined event and parallel combined events.
-The serial decomposition occurs once the event can be divided into a sequential steps or linear order, while the parallel decompostion comes in whenever there is a choice to make.
+The serial decomposition occurs once the event can be divided into a sequential steps or linear order, while the parallel decomposition comes in whenever there is a choice to make.

 Here, we use the event tree structure to organize how the agents act in the world.
 The leaves of an event tree are atomic events, which correspond to the verbs in the target corpus.
 The atomic actions are combined in